-The Apache Software Foundation uses various licenses to distribute software and documentation, to accept regular contributions from individuals and corporations, and to accept larger grants of existing software products.
+The Apache Software Foundation uses various licenses to distribute software and documentation, and to accept regular contributions from individuals and corporations and larger grants of existing software products.

 All software produced by The Apache Software Foundation or any of its projects or subjects is licensed according to the terms of the documents listed below.

 |Apache License 2.0||Our current license||¶|

 |Apache License 1.1||The 1.1 version of the Apache License was approved by the ASF in 2000||¶|

 |Apache License 1.0||This is the original Apache License||¶|